go140point6/pvpcoin-masternode-setup/readme.md

 ## VPS Remote wallet install
 Connect to your vps or the local server that will be on 24/7.
 This is already assumed to be running with your OS of choice, and is out of scope of this document.

 1. Install the latest version of the PvPCoin wallet onto your masternode.
 The lastest "official" version can be found here: [PvPCoin releases](https://github.com/MPAds/PvPCoin/releases) but as of this writing those Linux binaries require many dependencies to get running (Windows may be OK, I didn't check).
-I have compiled the Linux binaries statically, so they run on a clean Linux system (tested Ubuntu 18.04 and Lubuntu 19.04).
-You can download my binaries or follow my instructions to compile your own copy here: [pvpcoin-releases] (https://github.com/go140point6/pvpcoin-build/releases).
-If when reading this my version number is still 1.0.0, ignore that...
-I didn't pay attention to Ed's versioning when I posted it (as of this writing, the official build is v0.12.3.3).
+I have compiled the Linux and Arm (Pi) binaries statically, so they run on a clean system (tested Ubuntu 18.04, Lubuntu 19.04 and Rasbian Buster).
+You can download my binaries or follow my instructions to compile your own copies here: [pvpcoin-releases] (https://github.com/go140point6/pvpcoin-build/releases).
  - Go to your home directory:
  ```
  cd ~ && mkdir -p ~/src && cd ~/src